samaradel/www_threefold/www.threefoldtoken.com/content/faq/definitions-faq.md

 ## Hosters

 Hosters include anyone hosting a Zero Node and accepting ThreeFold tokens as payment for the capacity they produce.
 The primary responsibility of Hosters is to connect their Zero Nodes to the internet and make sure power is ok.
-Hosters are  typically private individuals, buying pre-fabricated Zero Nodes or downloading the Zero-OS onto existing hardware they already own
+Hosters can buy pre-fabricated Zero Nodes or download the Zero-OS onto existing hardware they already own

 ## Operators

 Operators deploy IT infrastructure and help build out our Grid.
-The capacity produced by Operators is made available for sale via our Directory
+The capacity produced by Operators is made available for sale for Tokens via our Directory

 ## ThreeFold App